tordona/Ymir/COMPILING.md

 The compiler of choice for this platform is Clang.
 Although a Clang compiler toolchain is provided with a base install of FreeBSD, it lacks the required `clang-scan-deps` binary.
-It is required to install a complete LLVM toolchain:
+It is required to install a complete LLVM toolchain (arm64 builds require at least version 21 due to a compiler bug in lower versions):

 ```sh
 pkg install llvm19